 DASHING THROUGH THE SNOW

 Sitting in the sleigh you can relax under a warm reindeer hide and admire the starry sky of a wintry night.
 Only when the slopes close to the skiers for the day does our Starlit Sleigh Ride journey begin.
 An exhilarating ride that takes us up and over the slopes to Ruka Valley.
 The snowmobile weaved through snowy pine forests and along snow covered trails that were barely lit by the lights of the snowmobile.
 Aside from the temporary noise of the snowmobile engine, the night was calm and very peaceful.
 After a short journey of around 10 minutes or so, the snowmobile ground to a halt.
 On our right an open frozen lake, and to our left pine forests.
-In the dark we could make out the silhouette of a log cabin nestled among the snow-covered pine trees.
+In the dark we could make out the silhouette of a log cabin nestled amongst the snow-covered pine trees.

 STAR LIGHT, STAR BRIGHT

 Antti wasted no time in lighting a fire to keep us all warm on this cold winter night.
 Birch being the burning wood of choice.
 Birch bark peels and burns just like paper, making it the perfect kindling for starting a fire.
 The fire was soon roaring.
 Lily-Belle and Matilda sat enchanted as the embers danced skyward toward the bright stars.
 The fire gave off great heat.
 As we chatted about Finnish winter, Antti produced sausages and rye bread from his cool box.
 Both foods seem to be a staple diet of Suomalaiset (Finns).
 From what we can gather, no one, and we do mean no one; leaves home without a knife, a flint and a packet of sausages!
-Kettles were filled with water and placed on the fire grate.
+Kettles were filled with snow and placed on the fire grate.
 Do I smell coffee?

 HAPPY WEDDING ANNIVERSARY